eusoubrasileiro/stocks/Progress.md

 - Write good unit tests, specially testing time of prediction.
 Use Python 3 API.
 - Don't spend much time with prototype notebooks.
 That means you are losing focus and objective.
 Instead write python modules from notebooks using the knowledge learned.

 1. Wrote code to fit global NN on 5 years data using 2 hours shift.
 Removed samples overlapping days, 2 hours in the morning and 2 hours before session end - avoiding contamination between days assumption for day trade.
+After training 80/20 (accuracy of 55% on validation) used the model to predict on the 5 years.
+Results after backtesting were 33% accuracy.